davkk/masters-thesis/typst/main.typ

 As the last step, one should normalize both distributions normalized by the corresponding numbers of pairs in the signal distribution, $N_"same"$, and background distribution, $N_"mixed"$, respectively.

-Finally, the formula for the angular correlation function takes the form:
+Finally, the formula for the angular correlation function takes the form
 $
   C(Delta eta, Delta phi) = S(Delta eta, Delta phi) / B(Delta eta, Delta phi) N_"mixed" / N_"same".
 $